 1.2.10 When deciding on how to manage infected pancreatic necrosis, balance the need to debride promptly against the advantages of delaying intervention.

-1.2.12 For guidance on managing pancreatic ascites and pleural effusion secondary to pancreatitis, see recommendation 1.3.14.
+1.2.12 For guidance on managing pancreatic ascites and pleural effusion secondary to pancreatitis, see the recommendation in the section on pancreatic ascites and pleural effusion in managing complications of chronic pancreatitis.

 1.2.14 If a person develops necrotic, infective, haemorrhagic or systemic complications of acute pancreatitis: